kudago/lifecycle-events/README.md

 ## API

-### lifecycleEvents.enable(selector)
+### lifecycleEvents.enable(selector, [container])

 Enable lifecycle events for an Element, NodeList or selector.
 If no selector specified, `'*'` is used.
+An optional container element/selector may be specified in speed purpose.

 ### lifecycleEvents.disable(selector)